Categories

 Pro Tip: Some POD suppliers offer you, the business operator, to buy their products at a discounted price and inspect them before committing to selling them.

-And buying your products from your supplier ahead of time is a great idea.
-But keep in mind, some POD suppliers have been known to intentionally send high-quality products when a business places an order to inspect them.
-In contrast, your end customer ends up getting a similar product, but of lower quality.
+Buying your products from your supplier ahead of time is a great idea.
+But keep in mind some POD suppliers have been known to intentionally send high-quality products when a business places an order to inspect them.

 Do: Think globally.